shobhit1109/ml-intro-iris-ui/README.md

-# AI Literacy Module 2: Machine Learning & Deep Learning
+#Introduction to Machine Learning & Deep Learning

 This repository contains resources and code for learning the basics of Machine Learning (ML) and Deep Learning (DL) using the Iris dataset.
 It includes Jupyter notebooks for hands-on practice and a Streamlit app for deploying a trained model.